nickjj/orats/README.md

 The playbook template creates an ansible playbook that will provision a **ubuntu 12.04 LTS server**.
 It can be hosted anywhere as there are no hard requirements on any specific host.

-### The playbook comes with the following features
+#### Server breakdown

+Everything is broken up into ansible roles so you can quickly scale out horizontally or by splitting up your server groups such that your database is on a separate server than your application.

-- Security
+- **Security**:
-    - Logging into the server is only possible with an SSH key.
+    - Logging into the server is only possible with an SSH key
+    - Root login is disable
-    - fail2ban is setup.
+    - fail2ban is setup
-    - ufw (firewall) is setup to block any ports not exposed by you.
+    - ufw (firewall) is setup to block any ports not exposed by you
-    - All stack specific processes are running with less privileges than root.
+    - All stack specific processes are running with less privileges than root
+- **User**:
+    - A single deploy user is created
-- Stack specific processes that are installed and configured
+- **Services and runtimes**:
-    - Nginx
     - Postgres
     - Redis
-- Runtimes
+    - NodeJS
-    - Ruby 2.1.x managed via rvm
+    - Ruby
-    - Nodejs 0.10.x
-- Git
+- **Process management**:
-    - Pull in app code from a remote repo of your choice.
-- Monit and init.d
+    - Your rails app and sidekiq have `init.d` scripts
-    - Both the app and sidekiq have init.d scripts and are actively monitored by monit
+    - Your rails app and sidekiq are monitored using `monit`

-All of this is provided by a series of ansible roles.
-You may also use these roles without orats.
-If you want to check out each role then here's a link to their repos:
+#### Try the play template

+`orats play myplaybook`

+#### Ansible roles used

 - `nickjj.user` https://github.com/nickjj/ansible-user
 - `nickjj.security` https://github.com/nickjj/ansible-security